callumrollo/callumrollo.github.io/content/pages/maps.md

 ### Cool sites

+- [westswedentrails](https://westswedentrails.se/en) has a lot of the long distance hiking and cyling trails in west sweden.
 - [https://gpx2kml.com](https://gpx2kml.com) convert between GPX and KML formats
 - Lots of gravel data available on [mollbrink.se](https://www.mollbrink.se/).
 The author has extracted all the gravel maps in Sweden from OSM data.
 ### Navigation and software